ccmbenchmark/ting/README.md

 # Ting - PHP Datamapper

 Ting is a simple DataMapper implementation for PHP.
-It runs with MySQL and PostgreSQL.
+It runs with MySQL and PostgreSQL and is under Apache-2.0 licence.

 It has some distinctive features and design choices :